All-Stars CD release party and performance of "Field Recordings"The Greene Space (and Q2), NYC

 PLUS Bang on a Can’s social engagement wing Found Sound Nation hosts its Street Studio – a mobile recording studio equipped for passersby and Marathon musicians alike to spontaneously create and record original music!

 Bang on a Can Summer Music Festival @ MASS MoCAMASS MoCA, North Adams, MA

 Wednesday, July 15, 2015 - Saturday, August 1, 2015

-Bang on a Can returns to MASS MoCA for the annual Summer Festival featuring over 50 fellows from around the globe.
+Bang on a Can returns to MASS MoCA for the annual Summer Festival featuring 40 fellows from around the globe and special guests.
+We perform daily recitals in the museum galleries, and a 6 hour blow-out festival finale on August 1 - The Marathon!
 Stay tuned for more information coming soon.